Email is the bane of my existence. I can’t live with it and I can’t live without it.

 Automate prioritization and consumption

 I use a tool called Sanebox to filter my email as it arrives.
 If Sanebox recognizes a recipient as important, it leaves it in my inbox.
-If not, it will archive it and flag it for follow.
+If not, it will archive it and flag it for follow-up.